bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2023/CloudDeploy.md

 There are several ways to create a Render account, but for simplicity and compatibility with later steps, we'll use their GitHub sign-in flow.

+> [!NOTE]
-***NOTE**: If you already have a Render account connected to GitHub, skip this section.
-If you have an account but it's not connected to GitHub, follow [these official instructions](https://render.com/docs/github) instead.*
+> If you already have a Render account connected to GitHub, skip this section.
+If you have an account that is not
+> connected to GitHub, follow [these official instructions](https://render.com/docs/github) instead.

 Start by visiting [Render's sign up page](https://dashboard.render.com/register) and click the "GitHub" button.